diegomary/NodejsRavenMysqlExport/README.md

 NodejsRavenMysqlExport
 ======================

-A nodejs basic server that reads data from Mysql end export them to RavenDB.
+A nodejs basic server that reads data from Mysql end exports them to RavenDB.

 This sample requires RavenDB be installed and running as a service or as a console application.
 The address configured is: http://localhost:777.